min2ha/ukwa-site/content/target/67550/index.en.md

   "start_date": "2018-06-19T09:00:00Z"
 }

-# National Association fo Safety and Health in Care Services (NASHICS)

 Develop the membership of NASHiCS, so that improvements in safety in care practice can be achieved by raising the awareness and profile of health and safety.